smartfuturecode/rpi-ws2812-server/README.md

 First start ws2812sv listening on tcp port 9999.
 Then run `run.sh` in located in subfolder hcu-artnet-server

 # Running as a service
-To run as service run make install after compilation and adjust the config file in /etc/ws2812svr.conf
+To run as service run `nano hcu-artnet-server/run.sh` and change the path to <INSTALL_DIR>/hcu-artnet-server (default is /home/pi/git/rpi-ws2812-server/hcu-artnet-server).
+Run make install after compilation and adjust the config file in /etc/ws2812svr.conf
 ```
 make
 sudo make install